Move Beyond Recurring Fights with The Fill-in-the-Pattern Couples Exercise

 👉 This helps create emotional safety

-Ask yourself: “What do I actually want right now?”
+Ask yourself: “What do I still appreciate about my partner?”

-👉 This keeps you on the same team
+👉 This keeps you on the same side of the table

 Now follow through with action—starting with “I will…”